mdancho84/mdancho84.github.io/_posts/2019-06-09-Wedding-Risk-Model-App.md

 2. [__Predictive Web Applications for Business with R Shiny Course, DS4B 102-R__](https://university.business-science.io/p/ds4b-102-r-shiny-web-application-business-level-1/):  Learn to build _predictive web applications (with integrated machine learning)_.
 Build 2 web applicactions with `parnsip` and `XGBoost` machine learning to generate a demand forecast and product price modeling.

+## Code

+All code in this step-by-step tutorial can be found in [Bryan's GitHub repo here](https://github.com/bclark86/WeddingRiskModel).

 # Introduction

 __Background__